 What are the risk factors for developing a spinal infection?

 - Immunosuppression (either from acquired immunodeficiency syndrome or medical treatment for tumors)

 - Organ transplantation

 Microscopic photo of Staphylococcus aureus, the most common bacteria to cause infections in the spine.

-MRI scan shows an infection in the L1/2 disc (appears white) and the adjacent vertebrae which look whiter than the other vertebrae.
+MRI scan with STIR shows an infection in the L1/2 disc (appears white) and the adjacent vertebrae which look whiter than the other vertebrae.